 As you increase the needle number you should use the thicker needle (small number-fine needle).

-You will use fine needles on some lightweight fabrics and thicker one on heavyweight fabrics.
+You will use fine needles on some lightweight fabrics and a thicker one on heavyweight fabrics.

-For stretch fabrics and decorative stitches use ball point needle (90/14-golden colored).
+For stretch fabrics and decorative stitches use a ballpoint needle (90/14-golden colored).
 This way you’ll avoid skipped stitches!

 As you see, there are some things you should pay attention to before you start sewing.
 It may seem complicated at first sight, but trust me-It’s not.